khzaw/athena/README.md

 Roadmap
 =======
 The followings are some of the features that I have in mind.
-Including, but not limited to.
+They include, but not limited to:
-- Settling on an english dictionary API and providing english language definitions,
+- Settle on an english dictionary API and provide english language definitions,
-- Inclusion of phonetics and pronunciation audio,
+- Include phonetics and pronunciation audio,
+- Improve design
 - Option to choose between unicode/zawgyi or both.
 - Myanmar to English translation *(maybe)*